-6 The Scientific Review Panel (SRP/Panel) is charged with evaluating the risk assessments of substances proposed for identification as toxic air contaminants by the Air Resources Board (ARB) and the Department of Pesticide Regulation (DPR).
+12 The Scientific Review Panel (SRP/Panel) is charged with evaluating the risk assessments of substances proposed for identification as toxic air contaminants by the Air Resources Board (ARB) and the Department of Pesticide Regulation (DPR).
 In carrying out this responsibility, the SRP reviews the exposure and health assessment reports and underlying scientific data upon which the reports are based, which are prepared by the ARB, DPR, and the Office of Environmental Health Hazard Assessment (OEHHA) pursuant to the sections 39660-39661 of the Health and Safety Code and sections 14022-14023 of the Food and Agricultural Code.

-results.
+associated with it.
+Among these inputs, emission rates and meteorological conditions have the greatest affect on the modeling results.
+Emission rates for each source were calculated from the emission inventory developed for the HRA.
+The emission inventory has several sources of uncertainty including: emission factors, equipment population and age, equipment activity, load factors, and fuel type and quality.
+The uncertainties in the emission inventory can lead to over predictions or under predictions in the modeling results.
 To minimize uncertainty, we relied on the most current information available.
 There are two emission source categories, harbor craft and on-road trucks, where we have identified areas for improvement.
 Brief discussions on these are provided below.

 On-road Trucks: Part III on-road truck (port drayage truck and on-road non-port-related trucks) emissions were estimated for individual roadway links within the modeling domain.
 Developing these emissions required obtaining information about truck travel on individual roadway links, which are developed by local transportation agencies using travel demand models.
-We used a roadway network developed by Bay Area local transportation agencies.
+Travel demand models estimate vehicle population and activity estimates such as speed and vehicle miles traveled (VMT) based on data about population, employment, travel, income, roadway and transit networks and transportation costs.
+The activity is then assigned a spatial and temporal distribution by allocating them to roadway links and time periods.
+For this assessment staff utilized these enhanced spatial data specific to the Bay Area to estimate emissions at the neighborhood scale.
 As with most travel demand model networks, roadway maps are accurate for freeway and major arterials, while smaller streets are represented schematically and do not necessarily follow actual travel routes.
 As a result, the spatial allocation of emissions from minor arterials and roadways in this risk assessment is less accurate than for freeways and major arterials.

-While developing the inventory we compiled total truck vehicle miles traveled estimates on the local agency transit network and compared those results to EMFAC2007, which is the federally accepted model for estimating regional emissions for air quality and transportation conformity assessments.
-Results suggested a significant difference between total vehicle miles traveled estimates representing Alameda County in the network and in EMFAC2007.
+While developing the inventory, staff compared the travel demand model activity, total vehicle miles traveled, to the activity estimated by ARB's emission inventory model (EMFAC2007).
+EMFAC is federally accepted model for estimating regional emissions for air quality and transportation conformity assessments.
+The results for Alameda County showed a significant difference between total vehicle miles traveled estimates by the travel demand model and EMFAC.
 The local agency network contained more than twice as many truck vehicle miles traveled than EMFAC2007.
 To evaluate this difference we compiled available truck count data and compared results to the local agency network.
 Results were mixed, indicating that while for most roadways vehicle miles traveled appeared to be overestimated, some appeared to be underestimated.
 We considered reducing truck volumes on the roadway network for consistency with EMFAC, but ultimately decided that this would generate as much uncertainty as it would resolve.
 As a result, we decided to use the local agency network as provided to us.
 We believe the truck activity on the roadway network we used, while potentially overestimating the total vehicle miles traveled, provided the best representation of trucking operations within the modeling domain.
-As such, we believe it accurately characterizes all of the trucking emissions within the West Oakland community.